NWChemEx/Chemist/docs/source/developer/design/chemistry/fragmented_molecule.rst

 .. _fm_molecule:

-Molecule class.
+Molecule compatability.
    Chemist defines the ``Molecule`` class.
-A set of fragments should function like a series of views of the ``Molecule`` class.
-This has two parts: nuclei and the electrons (charge/multiplicity).
+The ``FragmentedMolecule`` class should behave like a container of ``Molecule`` objects.

 .. _fm_charge_mult:

 Charge and multiplicity.
-   In fragmenting the molecule, the total charge and multiplicity of the original molecule must somehow be assigned to the fragments.
-In both cases, this is usually done by having the user assign the charge, or unpaired electrons, to one or more atoms.
-When those atoms appear in a fragment, the fragment is charged/has unparied electrons too.

-.. _fm_non_disjoint:

-Non-disjoint.
-   While many initial fragment-based techniques relied on disjoint fragments, more modern techniques relax this requirement.
-The ``FragmentedMolecule`` class needs to be able to handle multiple fragments, even if those fragments are non-disjoint.
+   In fragmenting the molecule, the charge/multiplicity must also be fragmented.
+   More specifically we must assign a charge/multiplicity to each fragment.

 .. _fm_caps:

 Caps.
-   Usually the charge/multiplicity of a fragment is neutral/singlet respectively.
-This only makes sense if one includes caps as part of the fragment (otherwise the fragments would be radicals).
+   As a direct result of the :ref:`fs_generality` consideration raised for the ``FragmentedSystem`` class, the  ``FragmentedMolecule`` class must be able to handle fragmentation patterns which break covalent-bonds.
+The usual way of dealing with severed bonds is by capping.

    - Computing caps only requires a FragmentedNuclei object (and the Nuclei) object it refers back to.